 Why is meat and dairy so bad for the environment?

-The production of meat and other animal products places a heavy burden on the environment; from crops and water required to feed the animals, to the transport and other processes involved from farm to fork.
+The production of meat and other animal products places a heavy burden on the environment - from crops and water required to feed the animals, to the transport and other processes involved from farm to fork.
 The vast amount of grain feed required for meat production is a significant contributor to deforestation, habitat loss and species extinction.
 In Brazil alone, the equivalent of 5.6 million acres of land is used to grow soya beans for animals in Europe.
 This land contributes to developing world malnutrition by driving impoverished populations to grow cash crops for animal feed, rather than food for themselves.
 On the other hand, considerably lower quantities of crops and water are required to sustain a vegan diet, making the switch to veganism one of the easiest, most enjoyable and most effective ways to reduce our impact on the environment.
-Plus, you'll be ready for the Moon and Mars, as these future human colonies will be completely vegan due to the meagre resources on those worlds!

 Why vegetarian isn't enough

 The suffering caused by the dairy and egg industry is possibly less well publicised than the plight of factory farmed animals.
 The production of dairy products necessitates the death of countless male calves that are of no use to the dairy farmer, as well as the premature death of cows slaughtered when their milk production decreases.
-Similarly, in the egg industry, even 'ethical' or 'free range' eggs involve the killing of the unnecessary male chicks when just a day old, often being thrown alive into a shredder.
-These industries also contribute to the environmental impact of animal products, and take up valuable land.
+Similarly, in the egg industry, even 'ethical' or 'free range' eggs involve the killing of the 'unnecessary' male chicks when just a day old.

 It's tempting to want to believe that the meat we eat is ethical, that our 'food animals' have lived full, happy lives and that they have experienced no pain or fear at the slaughterhouse.
 Yet the sad truth is that all living creatures (even those labelled 'free range' or 'organic') fear death, just as we do.
 No matter how they are treated when alive, they all experience the same fear when it comes to slaughter.